superpowers/docs.superpowers-html5.com/pages/en/1_getting-started/1_about-superpowers.md

 [Watch the intro video on YouTube](https://www.youtube.com/watch?v=T7XoWWvGPd4)

 Superpowers is still under development.
 You can choose to support us over at <a href="https://sparklinlabs.com/" target="_blank">SparklinLabs.com</a> to get early access.
-Or wait a few months and Superpowers will be open source and free to use for everyone :)
+Or wait a few weeks and Superpowers will be open source and free to use for everyone :)

 <a href="https://sparklinlabs.com/" target="_blank">
   <img src="http://i.imgur.com/jdtBCpV.png" alt="Superpowers IDE" height="300" />